WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Tiquilia latior forms dense mats and grows to two feet in diameter and twelve inches tall.
 Flowers are light pink, funnel shaped, and at the level of the prickly leaves.
 Tiquilia latior is a Colorado Plateau endemic.

-It is common for Tiquilia latior to have a mass of dead leaves and flowersLeaves are a dark green before spring growth turns them to a lighter green.
+It is common for Tiquilia latior to have a mass of dead leaves and flowersLeaves are typically a dark green but spring growth is a lighter green.

 "Tiquilia" is a plant name given by natives of South America.
 "Latior" is Latin for "wide".